 How to Build a DIY Deer Fence for Gardens #1: Planning

-Here in Part 1, we cover the different types of garden fences you can choose to keep deer away from your vegetable garden — like wood, welded wire, electric fences, and natural/chemical repellents — along with detail on the planning phase, including how to determine your fence line and choose materials.
+Here in Part 1, we cover the different types of garden deer fences you can choose to keep deer away from your vegetable garden — like wood, welded wire, electric fences, and natural/chemical repellents — along with details on the planning phase — including how to determine your fence line and choose materials.

-In Part 2, we'll give you our full recipe for the heavy duty, half-invisible/half-very-conspicuous DIY wire mesh fence we made for Thunderbird Disco, with step-by-step instructions to follow.
+In Part 2, we'll provide our full recipe for how to build a DIY deer fence — specifically the heavy duty, half-invisible/half-very-conspicuous wire mesh fence we made for Thunderbird Disco — with step-by-step instructions you can follow.

 When we first put in our vegetable garden in Spring 2020, we opted for an admittedly lo-fi, first-generation fence using 12 x 10' rebar for the posts and 7' deer netting.
 The gates were just more deer netting affixed to some 1 x 2 pressure-treated wood boards, with vinyl-coated plant hooks screwed in to latch it to the rebar when I'd go in and out.
 The whole thing cost us about $202.

-But Winter Storm Izzy officially killed it.
-The wet snow clung to the netting, and the weight of it ultimately bent all of the rebar down parallel to the ground.
+Back in January 2022, Virginia got hit by Winter Storm Izzy — a foot of wet snow that knocked out our power, took down dozens of trees and limbs, and completely destroyed the original deer fence for our garden.
+The wet snow clung to the netting, and its weight ultimately bent all of the rebar down parallel to the ground.
 RIP.

 The hardest part of this entire DIY experience was removing this mangled rebar from the ground.
-I'd pounded each bar into the ground about two feet, and it's very difficult trying to pull these bent rusty poles out of the ground by hand.
-I searched YouTube and found this guy who recommended using locking pliers to get a better grip on the rebar, which ended up being crucial, but even so, it required a full body workout to pull a dozen of these bastards out of the earth.
+I'd pounded each bar into the ground about two feet, and it was very difficult trying to pull these bent rusty poles out of the ground by hand.
+I searched YouTube and found this guy who recommended using locking pliers to get a better grip on the rebar, which ended up being crucial.
+But even so, it required a full body workout to pull a dozen of these bastards out of the earth.
 Would not recommend.

 Cost of Professional Fence Installation